fastoch/DevOps_Full_Course/README.md

 - `docker run` to start the container and run the application it contains

 Writing the Dockerfile for an application is what allows us to then containerize (or "dockerize") that application via a `docker build` command.
 The containerized version of our application is the image that results of the `docker build` command.

+But something is missing in our Dockerfile...

 ## Exposing our application on a port